 Man pages are displayed directly in the shell.
 To navigate them, move up and down with Page 1 and Page 1.
 Move between the beginning and the end of a document with Home and End.
-End this viewing mode by pressing 1.
-Learn more about the man command itself with man man.
-Man pages are sorted in categories as shown in Table 16.1, "Man Pages-Categories and Descriptions" (taken from the man page for man itself).
+End this viewing mode by pressing Q. Learn more about the man command itself with man man.
+Man pages are sorted in categories as shown in Table 20.1, "Man pages-categories and descriptions" (taken from the man page for man itself).

-TABLE 16.1: MAN PAGES-CATEGORIES AND DESCRIPTIONS
+TABLE 20.1: MAN PAGES-CATEGORIES AND DESCRIPTIONS

+Number Description 1 Executable programs or shell commands

 Number Description

-1 Executable programs or shell commands

-2 System calls (functions provided by the kernel)
+2 System calls (functions provided by the ker- nel)

-3 Library calls (functions within program libraries)
+3 Library calls (functions within program li- braries)

-4 Special files (usually found in /dev)
+4 Special files (normally found in /dev)

 5 File formats and conventions (/etc/fstab)

 6 Games

 7 Miscellaneous (including macro packages and conventions), for example, man(7), groff(7)

-8 System administration commands (usually only for root)
+8 System administration commands (normally only for root)

 9 Kernel routines (nonstandard)